-The RCN expects that during the pandemic, all employers across the UK should refrain from approaching staff to sign up to ‘individual opt-outs’ of the 48-hour average working week.
+The RCN expects that during the unsustainable pressures caused by, or as a consequence of the pandemic, all employers across the UK should refrain from approaching staff to sign up to ‘individual opt-outs’ of the 48-hour average working week.
 According to the regulations, employees can choose to opt out of the average working week.
 However, the regulations make it very clear that an individual opt out is entirely voluntary.

-Speak to your local RCN representative or contact us if your employer is seeking your opt-out on a continual basis or beyond the reference period that applies in your workplace.
+Speak to your local RCN representative or contact us if you are facing unsustainable pressures at work and employer is seeking your opt-out on a continual basis or beyond the reference period that applies in your workplace.

 Where staff are working long hours, employers should provide an appropriate level of supporting facilities such as rest areas, accommodation, access to food and drink, toiletries etc. as required, to enable the safe and effective provision of services during this period.